Valkje/graph-svd/README.md

           1.41246628, 1.22464226, 1.52615389, 2.48503361],
 ...
 ```

-- Although `get_typing_matrices` heavily relies on the assumption that we want to aggregate our data to hours, `calculate_svd` is relatively time bin agnostic, in that it primarily looks at the data matrix shapes and does not care if the data has been aggregated into hours or, say, half hours.
+Although `get_typing_matrices` heavily relies on the assumption that we want to aggregate our data to hours, `calculate_svd` is relatively time bin agnostic, in that it primarily looks at the data matrix shapes and does not care if the data has been aggregated into hours or, say, half hours.
 The most important thing is that the rows and columns are marked with integer indices, which is used during the construction of the connectivity graph to determine adjacency.

 ## Sleep duration prediction

-The current Rmarkdown files do not contain the most up-to-date regressions.
+Sleep duration prediction is done in `regress_sleep.Rmd`.
+Broadly speaking, this notebook 1) reads demographics and Oura ring data, as well as the GRSVD values calculated in the previous step, 2) transforms, merges, and selects data to be entered into the regressions, 3) runs, evaluates, and plots several linear mixed-effect regressions, and 4) does some miscellaneous sensitivity analyses.
+More information can be found in the notebook itself.

-## Diurnal rhythm phase prediction
+## Diurnal rhythm phase extraction

 Description to be added.